 A major caveat to the SSI program for disabled children is that, for purposes of determining income eligibility, the SSA considers both the child’s income and the income or resources of family members living in the child’s household.
 If the income of the child and family members living in the same household is above the amount permitted by the SSA, the child will not qualify for benefits.

 Get Help Applying for SSDI Benefits from a Skilled New York and Long Island Disability Attorney

 Applying for disability benefits can be a lengthy, stressful process.
 While hiring an attorney is not required to apply, you can significantly increase your chances of success by doing so.
-For more information, please contact a New York and Long Island disability attorney at Turley, Redmond, Rosasco & Rosasco by using our online form or calling 877-693-2529 (New York City), 516-745-5666 (Garden City), 631-582-3700 (Ronkonkoma), or 631-399-0400 (Shirley/Riverhead).
+For more information, please contact a New York and Long Island disability attorney at Turley, Redmond and Rosasco by using our online form or calling 877-693-2529, 516-745-5666 (Garden City), 631-582-3700 (Ronkonkoma), or 631-399-0400 (Shirley).